jezberg/jezberg.github.io/_projects/music_SixMinutes.md

     Six Minutes Before the addition of our last member.
 Photos by Hannele Salonen-Kvarnström and Juha Forsberg.
 </div>

 On my free time I like to play the guitar.
-A few years ago we had a band called Six Minutes.
+For a few years "naughties", I played in a band called Six Minutes.
 We played fairly actively for a few years before life caught up with us.
-These days I mainly play with my spouse, which I enjoy tremendensly.
+These days I mainly play with my spouse, which I enjoy tremendously.

 Six Minutes left their mark on the internet, you can find us on Spotify.